 - They are the best way to use leftover egg whites.

-- Financier cakes make a beautiful edible gift during holidays.
+- Elegant tiny cakes make a beautiful edible gift during holidays.

-- These bite-sized cakes are neat to eat when such a situation arrives.
+- The bite-sized cakes are neat to eat when such a situation arrives.

-- These cute cakes are adorable and snackable for kids.
+- They are adorable and snackable for kids.

 Ingredients